supernova276/BrowserExtension/README.md

 # Extensify New Tab Broswer Extension

 [browserextension](https://browserextension.onrender.com/) is a super cool browser extension that greets you with a message according to the time of the day and shows different background on page refresh.
-With Extensry you can set your main/focus task of the day ansd also create your own todo.
+With browserextension you can set your main/focus task of the day and also create your own todo.

 ## List of features